Bben01/russh/README.md

 This library does not aim to replace paramiko, or any other Python SSH library.
 Rather, it's just a proof-of-concept to test the viability of a Python library written in Rust.

-**NOTE 1**: This library is currently a work-in-progress, and should not be used in production scenarios.
+> [!NOTE]
+> This library doesn't ship windows wheels, you should compile them yourself if you want to use it

 ## Features